bigchaindb/org/ROADMAP.md

 | [topic: IPDB](https://waffle.io/bigchaindb/org?label=topic:%20IPDB) | IPDB |
 | [topic: IP PLAT a.io wotn](https://waffle.io/bigchaindb/org?label=topic:%20IP%20PLAT%20a.io%20wotn) | IP platform, ascribe.io, whereonthe.net |

-You can combine filters in the waffle.io interface; just click the funnel icon in the top right corner of the waffle.io board.
+To combine filters in the board interface, click the funnel icon in the top right corner of the board.

 At the time of writing, you can't filter to get all PRs & issues with the "when: In the future" label because that label is used to define a column.
 It's [a known waffle.io bug](https://github.com/waffleio/waffle.io/issues/2327).
 It's not a big problem, because if you want to see all the PRs & issues with that label, you can just look in the **when: In the future** column.
 The same is true of other columns defined by labels.